-MS Business programs represent a phenomenal opportunity for achievement oriented individuals to asymmetrically enhance their marketability through acquisition of business insight that would otherwise take many years of professional experience to accumulate.
+MS Business programs represent a phenomenal opportunity for achievement-oriented individuals to asymmetrically enhance their marketability through the acquisition of business insight that would otherwise take many years of professional experience to accumulate.

 The second decisive advantage of an MS Business degree is marketability.
 Students understand the basic principles of supply and demand.
 The labor market is saturated with entry-level college graduates.
 As of the 2010 census, nearly 1 in 3 Americans now retain a bachelor’s degree.
 Those trends are not static as more than 2.2 million new bachelor’s degrees were conferred in the past year alone.

 Starting a career is a challenge and sustaining growth in a career is equally difficult.
 These short duration/high-impact degrees are providing initiative-oriented young professionals with a decisive answer that stands out in a major way.
 In less than a year, students admitted to top-tier business schools are turning strong numbers (GPAs and GMAT/GRE scores) into letters (M.S.) after their name.
 The long term benefits of a short term investment will pay dividends for careers that span decades to come.